Pcordova01/Countdown_RPS/README.md

-# rock_paper_scissors
+# Rock_Paper_Scissors
 I made a program that recreates the childhood game of rock paper scissors in the form of a command-line game.
 In this game, the player is competing against their "friend" over who gets to fly a space ship that they have just stumbled upon.
-Once one of them wins (best 2 out of 3), a launchdown sequence is initiated and either the player flys away, or the friend does.
+Once one of them wins (best 2 out of 3), a countdown sequence is initiated and either the player flys away, or the friend does.

 ## What I learned
-Building
+In making this project I learned how to utilize 'strcmp()', a string comparison function, to validate the user's input.
+The countdown sequence utilizes a recursive function that starts from 10, subtracts 1 and repeats these steps until it reaches 0.
+Various 'sleep()' functions are sprinkled throughout the program for a cohesive flow, namely for the countdown sequence.

 ## Features
 - Little short story
 - Best 2 out of 3 rounds of rock paper scissors gameplay
 - Randomized computer move against player
 - Recursive countdown
+- Sleep functions for added suspense

 ## Winning Example
 You and your bestfriend have stumbled upon an abandoned spaceship that you both want for yourselves!